 To measure the room, multiply the length of the room with the width.
 But do not buy by BTU alone.
-We recommends that you really make allowances for other considerations such as the height of your ceiling, where the product will be inserted, and the size of your windows and doorways.
-In addition:
+We recommend that you make allowances for other considerations such as the height of your ceiling, where the product will be inserted, and the size of your windows and doorways.
+Besides:

 - If the room is highly shaded, decrease capacity by 10 %.

 - If the room is more sunny, increase capacity by 10 %.

 - If more than 2 people regularly occupy the room, add more 600 Btu for each additional person.